spawnmarvel/azure-automation-bicep-and-labs/az-800-admistering-windows-server-hybrid-core-infrastructure/README.md

 * DNS Forwarding: Configure conditional forwarders so your Azure VNET can resolve .local domain names.

+And also:

+Since Identity makes up 30–35% of the AZ-800, you have to be able to do more than just "explain" it.
+You need to know the exact tools and steps.

+You need to do Active Directory (AD DS) labs.

 ## Deploy and manage identity infrastructure

 ### Introduction to AD FS